 The Safe JOTA-JOTI Pledge

-…report any hurtful or suspicious activity I experience or witness to firstname.lastname@example.org
+... report any hurtful or suspicious activity that concerns me or that I have witnessed to firstname.lastname@example.org.

-…be respectful and friendly with those I meet online.
+... be respectful and friendly to those I meet online.

 If any rules from the Safe JOTA-JOTI pledge (above) are broken by any participant, a range of actions may be taken against the offending account(s), such as suspending or deleting the account, or being contacted by the Safe From Harm team for further investigation.